EPCCed/MPI_Intro_Self_Service/content/Part4_Case_Study_and_Performance_Metrics/contents.md

 # Case Study and Performance Metrics

-This section provies various tips and tricks for MPI programming along with a case study and discussess performance analysis that can be used to assess the scalability amd efficiency of your applications.
+This section provies various tips and tricks for MPI programming along with a case study and discusses performance analysis that can be used to assess the scalability and efficiency of your applications.

 ---